Foreclosure Defenses: Was There a Proper Assignment of the Mortgage?

 • Promissory note.
 The promissory note is the document that contains your promise to repay the loan.

-The purpose of the mortgage is to provide collateral for the debt that's evidenced by the promissory note.
+The purpose of the mortgage is to provide collateral for the debt created by the promissory note.

 When a lender, bank, or mortgage company sells a home loan to another entity, the seller usually takes the following steps.

-• It endorses the promissory note (signs it over) to the new loan owner.
-The promissory note owner is the only party with the legal right to collect on the debt.
+• Endorsement.
+It endorses the promissory note (signs it over) to the new loan owner.
+The promissory note owner is the only party with the legal right (called "standing") to collect payment on the debt.

-• It prepares an assignment of mortgage to the new entity and, usually, records the assignment in the county records.
+• Assignment.
+The seller also prepares an assignment of mortgage to the new entity and, usually, records the assignment in the county records.
 An assignment of mortgage gives the loan seller's rights under the mortgage, including the right to foreclose if the borrower doesn't make payments, to the new owner of the loan.

 Assignments typically have the following information: